4 Must-Do Exercises for Weight Loss

 With your arms straight, glutes and abs contracted, slowly lower your body until your chest touches the ground, or arms are at approx. a 90-degree angle, and push yourself back into your starting position.
 Try to keep your core body steady.
 Don’t sag through the low back or push your butt way up in the air.

 Why you should do ’em: Be proud of your buns!
-You heard me right.
-Strong and firm is sexy.
-When women ask me the best way to firm their butts and tone their legs… I tell them to: Get their Squats On! ou need those glute muscles to do lots of everyday activities.
+When women ask me the best way to firm their butts and tone their legs… I tell them to: Get their Squats On!
+You need those glute muscles to do lots of everyday activities.
 Squats also improve the mobility in your hips, legs and upper back.
-And as you get older, the strength and stability you develop from squats can help you out of a chair or reach for something on the floor or simply prevent injury.
+And as you get older, the strength and stability you develop from squats can help you out of a chair, reach for something on the floor, or simply prevent injury.

 Drop and squat.
 Take an athletic, wide stance, point your toes outward slightly and sit back.
 Your butt should protrude out like you are sitting down in an invisible chair.
 Stay steady and strong as you squat deeper and try to keep your heels on the ground.
 The wider you put your feet the more it works your glutes and hamstrings (the back of your legs) and the easier it will be for you to stay stable.
 If your feet are a little closer, you will work your quadriceps a little more intensely (the front part of your thighs).